Adding an Example App to Your React Native Library

 You can checkout the react-native-tab-view project for an example of the example!

 Was the article useful?
-If you find it confusing, want more explanation, or just want to give some general feedback or suggestions, please leave a comment.
+If you find it confusing, want more explanation, or just want to give some general feedback or suggestions, contact us.